webcompat/web-bugs/README.md

 ####Analyzing web compatibility bugs
 - Confirm that you can reproduce the error.
 Ideally you should use a clean browser profile.
 See [this tutorial for Firefox](http://www.otsukare.info/2014/11/12/configure-webcompat-browser).
-- Set any related flags - if the bug appears on Chrome for Android, set the “Chrome” and “Android” flags
+- Set any related labels - if the bug appears on Chrome for Android, set the “browser-chrome” and “os-android” labels
 - Provide details on which piece of code is broken
 - List out any relevant error codes
 - If possible, suggest a way to fix the code to work in all browsers
-- Once complete, add the “contactready” label
+- Once complete, add the “status-contactready” label
 - If you feel comfortable find a contact at the site and reach out

 ####Contacting the site/company
-- Once a bug is set to “contactready” the site can be contacted
+- Once a bug is set to “status-contactready” the site can be contacted
-- After you have attempted to make contact remove the "contactready" label and add "sitewait" so others don't attempt to contact
+- After you have attempted to make contact remove the "status-contactready" label and add "status-sitewait" so others don't attempt to contact
 - Leave details about who you are contacting, example “Joe Webmaster - Developer at Company X”
 - Be careful not to leak any private information like email addresses, phone numbers
 - If you post somewhere public like twitter, include the link to the tweet in the bug for easy tracking